alxroyer/scenario/doc/src/advanced.launcher.rst

 About configurable features, :ref:`configuration files <config-db>` come as a straight forward solution.
 Nevertheless, it is sometimes faster in use to provide command line options to the test launcher script also.
-To do so, our 'demo/run-demo.py' first overloads the :py:class:`scenario.scenarioargs.ScenarioArgs` class:
+To do so, our 'demo/run-demo.py' first overloads the :py:class:`scenario._scenarioargs.ScenarioArgs` class:

-- The final program description is set with the :py:meth:`scenario.args.Args.setdescription()` method.
+- The final program description is set with the :py:meth:`scenario._args.Args.setdescription()` method.
-- Extra arguments may be defined thanks to the :py:meth:`scenario.args.Args.addarg()` then :py:meth:`scenario.args.ArgInfo.define()` methods.
+- Extra arguments may be defined thanks to the :py:meth:`scenario._args.Args.addarg()` then :py:meth:`scenario._args.ArgInfo.define()` methods.

 ..
 Class declaration with constructor.
 .. literalinclude:: ../../demo/run-demo.py